denten-books/plain-text/4-format.md

 necessitates renewed attention to form and format.
 What you saw is what you got on the page.
 On the screen, what you see is but a small part of what you get.
 The content---all that is contained on a page---shifts beneath the projected image.

 In print, the content can be gleaned from the surface.
 There is nothing but surface on a page.
 On a screen, the visible surface is but a small part of the content.
 A byte, made up of eight binary bits, holds a letter.
 The string of letters spelling out "hello world" occupies eleven bytes, if you count the space.
-An file in the Portable Document Format (`.pdf`) containing nothing but "hello world" takes up 24,335 bytes on my system.
-Thus in addition to my message of greeting, the Portable Document Format can also contain features that enable "accessibility of content to those with disabilities," "digital signatures to certify authenticity," "electronic forms to gather data," "preservation of document fidelity
+A file in the Portable Document Format (`.pdf`) containing nothing but "hello world" takes up 24,335 bytes on my system.
+Formatting accounts for the added information.
+Thus in addition to the greeting, the Portable Document Format can also contain features that enable "accessibility of content to those with disabilities," "digital signatures to certify authenticity," "electronic forms to gather data," "preservation of document fidelity